Julie Kitka gives a speech virtually at the 2022 Indigenous Leadership Awards. Photo credit: Kari Rowee

 About the Indigenous Leadership Awards

 The Indigenous Leadership Awards is a celebration of the determination, wisdom, and continuum of Indigenous leadership across our region.
 Since its founding in 2001, 56 exceptional Indigenous leaders have been recognized.
 These individuals are some of the most distinguished community leaders in the Pacific Northwest, representing a diverse spectrum of Indigenous cultures, languages, communities, and professions.
 They are negotiators, culture bearers, environmentalists, educators, advocates, scientists, knowledge holders, linguists, artists, resistors, and catalysts for change.
 All are united in their drive to protect and uplift tribal communities.
-For more information, visit the Indigenous Leadership Award website.
+For more information, visit the Indigenous Leadership Awards webpage.